Elisa Gabrielli

 Elisa Gabrielli is an American actress and comedian, who played "Pepper" Potts in the animated movie The Invincible Iron Man, among other roles.
 Gabrielli also played the part of Miss Linley in The Brady Bunch Movie.
-In the 2005 animated film Madagascar, she was the voice of Nana, which became a breakout character that she voiced again in the 2008 sequel, Madagascar: Escape 2 Africa.
+In the 2005 animated film Madagascar, she was the voice of Nana, who became a breakout character that she voiced again in the 2008 sequel, Madagascar: Escape 2 Africa.